Biecho88/memory-game/README.md

 - User can start the game without starting the timer.
 Move counter still works this way.

-- Time dosn't stop when the game is finished.
+- Time don't stop when the game is finished.

 ## Deployment